How to perform a hybrid search

 Hybrid search in KDB.AI

 In KDB.AI, a hybrid search returns results based on both dense and sparse vector search.
 The process includes querying and re-ranking of results across both vector sets.
-A parameter named alpha
+The weight factor on the search for each algorithm can be controlled through the parameter named index_params.

 Before we dive in, go to the understanding hybrid search page to make sure you're familiar with dense vectors, sparse vectors, tokenization, and the Best Matching 25 (BM25) algorithm.